 With Sydney Rigdon as the sole member of the First Presidency, and the 12 Apostles still organized, a fight ensued.
 Rather than working together and going to the Lord for guidance, Brigham Young took his followers out west.
-He declared himself prophet and president in 1847.
-In 1851 he formed the Church of Jesus Christ of Latter-day Saints.
+He declared himself prophet and president in 1847, with a vote of confidence from the fraction of Saints that followed him.
+In 1851 he formed The Church of Jesus Christ of Latter-day Saints.
 Many other denominations branched from his fraction.
 Today his branch is the largest and wealthiest branch of the Latter Day Saint movement, Mormon or otherwise.

 Sidney Rigdon took his followers back east, to Pennsylvania.
-There he used his keys as a member of the First Presidency, the same keys held by the collective 12 apostles, to create the Church of Jesus Christ of the Children of Zion.
+There he used his keys as a member of the First Presidency to create The Church of Jesus Christ of the Children of Zion.
 There, he declared Joseph Smith and the 12 as fallen for their practice of polygamy.

 The Smith family and others from the original Church of Jesus Christ followed James Strang to continue Joseph Smith’s Church of Jesus Christ of Latter Day Saints.
 Like Smith, Strang “translated” new scripture found in the earth and added new revelations to the Latter Day Saints.
 Many of the members left however, once Strang received revelation to practice polygamy.
 This included the Smith family.